artificertxj1/some-extensions-on-maskrcnn-benchmark/README.md

 # An exntension of maskrcnn benchmark on object detection

-This repository contains some extension works on original maskrcnn benchmark repo.
+This repository contains some extension works on the original maskrcnn benchmark repo.
 Below is a list of modules added.

 1. FCOS (https://arxiv.org/abs/1904.01355)
 2. cosine anealing learning step with warm up (https://arxiv.org/abs/1812.01187)